-Are you adding the optional hydraulic lift or overhead lighting to your table?
+Are you adding the optional hydraulic lift to your table?

-See Hydraulic Lift or Overhead Lighting Instillation Manuals.
+See Hydraulic Lift Installation Manual.
 These instructions will tell you when it will be best to add those parts and are referenced so you can go to the appropriate Installation Manuals.
 Full instructions for accessory installations are included ONLINE and are in your shipping material.